Information about Frugal Photographer and our products.

 Film demands a slower, more contemplative approach.
 If your photography is starting to feel stale, an afternoon with a film camera will bring you back to the basics.

-Canadian orders can be shipped from Idaho either through the US Post Office's Priority Post service or by Federal Express.
-Canadians should be aware that FedEx is required to collect duty and sales tax, and charges a fee to do so.
+Canadian orders can be shipped from Idaho either through the US Post Office's Priority Post service or by UPS.
+Canadians should be aware that UPS is required to collect duty and sales tax, and charges a fee to do so.
 Canada Post, on the other hand, only rarely collects duty and tax on the kind of small package that is typical of a Frugal Photographer order.
 Interestingly, shipping from Calgary via Canada Post to Canadian customers is not always faster than shipping from Idaho, and the cost is pretty much the same.

 If I have what you need in stock in Calgary, local pickup can usually be arranged if I'm in town.
 I enjoy meeting my Calgary customers.